Coffee Creamer French Toast

 • 1/2 cup milk

-• 1/2 cup vanilla flavored coffee creamer
+• 1/2 cup vanilla-flavored coffee creamer

 • 3 eggs

-• 2 tbsp honey
+• 2 tablespoons honey

-• 1/4 tsp salt
+• 1/4 teaspoon salt

-• 4 tbsp butter
+• 4 tablespoons butter

 Instructions

-8. Serve with powdered sugar and syrup.
+6. Serve and topped with powdered sugar and syrup, or your favorite toppings!

 Notes

-• Prep Time: 5 mins
+• Prep Time: 5 minutes

-• Cook Time: 10 mins
+• Cook Time: 10 minutes

 • Category: Breakfast

-• Method: stovetop
+• Method: baking

 • Cuisine: American